-7.24 The initial scheme proposed 24 apartments in Elmfield House.
+- 7.25 The initial scheme proposed 24 apartments in Elmfield House.
 This was intensive and had a number of inner rooms with no outlook.
 These were inadequate for fire regulation, had poor outlook and no natural ventilation.
 Some of the rooms were also substandard in terms of size and layout with no storage.
 The scheme also lacked bin stores.
-The layout was changed on a number of occasions to overcome these concerns which now results in the final plans for 22 flats which are a combination 4 2- bed unit and 18 1-bed units.

-7.25 The environmental health officer was content with the layout as was the design officer who commented that whilst many of the flats are a metre or few short of the standards they do now all have decent outlook and storage space, the sizes are constrained to a degree by the historic fabric so on balance this is acceptable.
+The layout was changed on a number of occasions to overcome these concerns, which now results in the final plans for 21 flats which are a combination x4 2- bed unit and x17 1-bed units.
+Following deferral from committee the applicant has considered the issues raised regarding density and the committees concern with the density of the scheme and has removed smallest apartment No.3 at 34m2 by demolishing the single storey extension housing this unit.
+This creates a slightly more spacious overall layout, assists with parking ratios and better reflects the form of the original historic building.
+These changes have been welcomed by the Conservation officer. - 7.26 The environmental health officer was content with the layout as was the design officer with most of the flats having a decent outlook and storage space.
 Many of the bathrooms and kitchens are located internally without windows so these will need adequate ventilation so as not to cause problems.
-Overall this will make good the historic building and allow its continued use.

-7.26 With regards to the Registrar, this building was originally submitted to be used as a 15 person House in Multiple Occupation (HIMO).
+Overall this will make good the historic building and allow its continued use. - 7.27 With regards to the Registrar, this building was originally submitted to be used as a 15 person House in Multiple Occupation (HIMO).
 This was amended in favour of its conversion to 8 x1-bed flats.
-Again the design and internal arrangement of the flats needed amendment to ensure the living conditions of the future residents was acceptable in terms of apartment size and outlook and the amended plans finally achieved a satisfactory scheme.

-7.27 The final scheme will have to comply with Building Regulation requirements in terms of fire risk, escape windows, noise insulation and will be inspected once complete with regard to the Housing Act requirements.
+Again the design and internal arrangement of the flats needed amendment to ensure the living conditions of the future residents was acceptable in terms of apartment size and outlook and the amended plans finally achieved a satisfactory scheme. - 7.28 The final scheme will have to comply with Building Regulation requirements in terms of fire risk, escape windows, noise insulation and will be inspected once complete with regard to the Housing Act requirements.